 On January 16, Premier Doug Ford announced the first phases in his plan to privatize our public hospitals.
-His government is opening three new private for-profit day hospitals, expanding other for-profit clinics and shunting tens of millions in public funding to private clinics and hospitals.
+His government is opening three new private for-profit clinics, expanding other for-profit clinics and shunting tens of millions in public funding to private clinics and hospitals.
 The premier said that 50% of the surgeries done in our public hospitals could be cut and privatized.
-This would devastate the services in most of our public hospitals.

 There is no question: the Ford government is planning to privatize the vital surgical and diagnostic services from our public community hospitals, unless Ontarians stop them.